 Parents and Students: Lesson attendance is necessary and expected.
 Please read the following policy details carefully.

-–You are allowed up to and no more than two makeup lessons per semester.
-It is your responsibility to contact the teacher to arrange a makeup lesson.
+–Students are allowed up to and no more than two makeup lessons per semester.
+It is the parent/student responsibility to contact the teacher to arrange a makeup lesson.
 These two make ups will be offered for absences due to illness and required academic conflicts only.

 –No-show lessons will not be considered eligible for a make up.
 Lessons missed due to academic conflicts require 48 hours notice to be eligible for a make up but please give more notice if possible.
 For lessons missed due to illness notice must be given as soon as possible and before the start of the lesson to be eligible for a make up.
 Please do not bring your child if they are ill.